Sidroco-Holdings-Ltd/agri-blockchain-benchmark/README.md

 ## Overview

-The project conducts performance tests and comparative analyses to assess the efficiency and scalability of smart contracts in the agriculture domain.
+The project conducts performance tests and comparative analyses to assess the efficiency of smart contracts in the agriculture domain.

 ## Key Features

 *   Benchmarking of smart contracts in agricultural contexts.
 *   Performance testing and comparative analysis.
-*   Exploration of efficiency and scalability.
+*   Exploration of efficiency.

 ## Domains Covered